After All the Devoted Effort, Being With My Altar

 As a final farewell to the beloved Dia De Los Muertos tradition, today I will touch on the sensitive and difficult topic of loss as it relates to our well being through a different perspective.
 Last week I touched on the significance of traditions that were created all over the world across the ages as self care for communities as a whole, and gave 5 ideas on how to craft your own tradition.
 You can check that out here.
 Today I will dive into how the the specific practice of creating an altar in the tradition of El Dia De Los Muertos, can help us engage with our own healing.

-The topic of celebrating death may be too spooky for many of you to even entertain and so in this post I’m offering a perspective that may open the wedge of the slightly opened door of your willingness.
+The topic of celebrating death may be too spooky for many of you to even entertain and so in this post I’m offering a perspective that may open the wedge of that slightly opened door of your willingness.

 What has been true for me is that when I take the time to contemplate the heavier loaded parts of my life with the intention of relating to them in healthier ways, the relief ripples into the rest of my life.